jekyll/jekyll/site/docs/configuration.md

       layout: "default"
 {% endhighlight %}

 Now, this will only set the layout for files where the type is `post`.
 The different types that are available to you are `page`, `post`, or `draft`.
+While `type` is optional, you must specify a value for `path` when creating a `scope/values` pair.

 As mentioned earlier, you can set multiple scope/values pairs for `defaults`.